1up-lab/contao-mailchimp/README.md

 - Choose the redirection page after subscription (Page: Subscribe to the newsletter)
 - Choose whether you will use double opt-in for subscription
 - Choose whether you will use the HTML5-Placeholder in the form fields or not
+- Choose whether you will have the Contao captcha field
 - Add a module of the type **Unsubscribe form**
 - Choose your MailChimp List
 - Choose the redirection page after unsubscription (Unsubscribe from the newsletter)
 - Choose whether you will use the HTML5-Placeholder in the form fields or not
+- Choose whether you will have the Contao captcha field

 Go to Content > Articles: